A top of page original.jpg

 Information sharing

-• Parents/carers must update all relevant personal details, relating to the family, when necessary.
-These include, change of address, phone numbers and emergency contacts., this is to ensure we provide efficient childcare in case of emergency.
+• Parents/carers must update all relevant personal details, relating to the family, when necessary, these include, change of address, phone numbers and emergency contacts., this is to ensure we provide efficient childcare in case of emergency.

 • Regular surveys are sent out to gain parent feedback on preschool and aspects within it, responses are then fed back via email to parents including action taken as a result if appropriate.